 Christian Gallopin

 But who is Germain Pouillon?
-A kid abandoned at the bottom of a Thénardière farm?
-A young man caught up in the absurdities of the Algerian War?
+A child abandoned in the depths of a Thénard farm?
+A young man caught in the absurdities of the Algerian War?
 A being perpetually condemned to flee?
-A non-violent person facing the murderous temperament of the world?
-The clockworks have been patiently tightening since long before his birth.
-And, once the cogs are in gear, whether we are from Athens under Pericles or Saint-Germain-des-Prés under De Gaulle, nothing can bend destiny.
+A non-violent man facing the murderous temperament of the world?
+The springs of the clock have been patiently winding themselves since long before his birth.
+And, once the gears are engaged, whether one is in Athens under Pericles or in Saint-Germain-des-Prés under De Gaulle, nothing can bend destiny.
 So, who is Germain Pouillon?
 A man like any other or a mask escaped from a Greek tragedy?
-"Rivers and ponds hide terrible secrets beneath their waves.
+“Rivers and ponds hide terrible secrets beneath their waters.
 Pieces of dead children.
 Wasted loves.
 Wavy hair, cut by the strength of the victors.
-Trampled black bodies, carried by the undertow or the burning breath of mine dust.
-Venomous snakes and their forked tongues."
+Black bodies trampled, carried by the surf or the burning breath of mine dust.
+Venomous snakes and their forked tongues.”
 God here, Devil there.
-A plow horse and hoof irons.
+A plow horse and horseshoes.
 The eyes of a young gazelle caught in the gold of a lantern.
 Two knowing smiles.
 A few bursts of laughter.
-An adventure book in its red cover.
-The foam of a Paulaner enjoyed on a terrace.
+An adventure book with its red cover.
+The foam of a Paulaner beer enjoyed on a terrace.
 Hungry mouths gathered in a basket.
-An acacia stick hitting the edge of a dish.
-Three frustrated cockroaches rolling on the red clay.
+An acacia stalk bumping against the edge of a dish.
+Three disgruntled cockroaches rolling on the red clay.
 A headless goldfinch.
 Seven marbles in a small box…